verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 ## LLM Proofs May Be Verbose

-Expect LLM-generated proofs to be longer than human-written ones—often 2–3× as long on average.
+Expect LLM-generated proofs to be longer than human-written ones; often 2–3× as long on average.
 This happens because:

 1. LLMs don't always know what the theorem prover can handle automatically
 2. They tend to add "safety" assertions that turn out to be unnecessary
 3. They may use more explicit reasoning steps and care less about proof maintenance

 **Example**:
-When we provide the following proof function to Sonnet 4.5,
+When we provided the following proof function to Sonnet 4.5,
 ```rust
 pub proof fn myseq_lemma<A>()
     ensures